Banisteriopsis caapi yellow | 30X Concentrated paste | Ayahuasca | Quechua

 Banisteriopsis Caapi Yellow – 30 x extract

 This paste was made with clean water only and freshly harvested Banisteriopsis Caapi Yellow.
 When the vine is used fresh the product is superior to when using dried vine.
 Together with local indigenous people we slow boil the Caapi for many hours (3 times 8 hours).
 After each 8 hour increment, we filter the liquid and then boil down the clear liquid until a thick paste remains.
 This is the pure gold of this plant.
 You will love it.
-The paste can be dissolved in water or used as it is.

 Our Banisteriopsis Caapi Yellow (one of the main ingredients of ayahuasca) comes from the land of a Quechua family in the Rio Napo area in Ecuador.
 When Wouter and Laura met them they felt a mutual connection.
 They were invited on to the family’s land, which is a few hours from where Wouter and Laura live.
 The family are the keepers (from a long lineage) of a sacred ceremonial cave with a waterfall inside.
 On their ancestral land surrounding the cave the vines are sustainably cultivated and harvested.
 For each plant that is harvested, over ten vines are replanted.
 The vines are all dried by the sun and have had no further treatment.